soodaayush/aayushsood-v1/README.md

 ## The Website

 This is my portfolio website!
-This is where you can find my Résumé, Technical Skills, Projects, and Interests.
+Here, you can find my résumé, technical skills, projects, and interests.